 |Cylinder 1 to 7 – extend / retract error indicators||00050 to 00063||Output||MC50 to MC63||Indicate cylinder input error when jogging|

-Each cylinder will have indication lights to determine status of the cylinder.
+Each cylinder will have indication lights to determine the status of the cylinder.
 (Extended / Retracted)

 The cylinder will also have red indication lights to reflect the differences between the current sequence and the next sequence step.
 This is visible when we are in jog mode.